What to Do if You Can’t Afford Car Insurance

 If car insurance is too expensive or hard to find, minimum coverage is the lowest coverage level to consider.
 The required coverage amount varies by state, so check your state's laws.

-While minimum coverage is usually cheaper, it may not provide the protection you need.
-These policies don’t include comprehensive or collision insurance, which cover damage to your vehicle, yourself and passengers in an accident.
+Minimum coverage is cheaper, but it doesn't provide the protection you need.
+These policies don't include comprehensive or collision insurance, which cover damage to your vehicle, yourself and passengers in an accident.

-Check the table below for the cheapest provider and rates in your state.
+Check the cheapest provider and rates in your state in the table.

 AlabamaAIG$22$262